 Students will get to use a Water Rangers kit to take water quality samples from the Hammond River- they will learn the concepts of testing water’s pH, conductivity, salinity, temperature, and alkalinity.
 Students will then take additional water samples from the pond at the Conservation Center, in order to compare results from the first sampling round.
 This will provide students with a foundation on water testing parameters, with hands-on experience in the field comparing results from different water bodies.
 Once at the pond, students will participate in ‘critter dipping’, or examining benthic macroinvertebrates- theses tiny animals play a key role in water quality monitoring.
 Students will learn about precipitation monitoring by examining one of our rain gauges, while learning about climate change.

 Nature is a powerful teacher.
 It ignites curiosity and confidence within young people.
-DUC believes these youth can change the world—and we know many already are.
-Through our award-winning education programs, we encourage these young minds to explore and protect our favourite outdoor classrooms: wetlands.
+Ducks Unlimited Canada believes these youth can change the world—and we know many already are.
+Through our award-winning education programs, we encourage these young minds to explore and protect our favourite outdoor classrooms: Wetlands.

 Field trips are tailored to the location & can include activities such as: